-Alay Raje and Samridhi Shrimali*

 In Aguas del Tunari v.
 Bolivia, the water supplies were privatized leading to a steep increase in the price of the water,and in Pezold v.
 Zimbabwe, [“Pezold”] where the ICSID Tribunal considered the issue of blatant violation of human rights and environmental norms, the participation of amicus was permitted.
 Furthermore, the arbitral tribunal with the aid of amicus briefs adjudicated upon the environmental concerns with regards to issuing of investor’s mining licenses in Pac Rim v.
 El Salvador, and in Piero Foresti v.
 South Africa, the extinction of mineral rights and curtailment of certain human rights enabled the ICSID Tribunal to allow the participation of amici curiae.

-Fallacies in the Amicus Acceptance:
+Fallacies in the Amicus Acceptance

 With the rapid escalation of the acceptance of a non-disputing third party via all the major investment arbitration regimes, there is an inevitable proliferation in the number of complex concerns that pose questions on independence, fairness, and, interpretation of the prerequisites for admission of such participation out of many others.
+This section accounts for the major inconsistencies in the participation of amicus curiae.

 Paradoxical ‘legitimacy’